Bulkas456/BBTransaction/README.md

 });
 ```
  ## Steps preparation
-A step for a transaciton is an object which implements the interface: BBTransaction.Step.ITransactionStep<TStepId, TData>.
-You can add a step to a transaction via a few methods in the transaciton object: 'Add', 'InsertAtIndex', 'InsertBefore' and 'InsertAfter', i.e.:
+A step for a transaction is an object which implements the interface: BBTransaction.Step.ITransactionStep<TStepId, TData>.
+You can add a step to a transaction via a few methods in the transaction object: 'Add', 'InsertAtIndex', 'InsertBefore' and 'InsertAfter', i.e.:
 ```c#
 transaction.Add(new TransactionStep<WriteStepId, FileWriteData>()
 {